hardwarewise/SIN-core/contrib/SIN/docs/infinitynode_setup_guide.md

 * Empty your bin.
 * Please **use the new generated backup SIN address during the next section** (The Burn transaction).
+  * You can use the same backup address when creating multiple Infinity Nodes.

 ### 2. The Burn transaction
 Open your Sinovate local wallet and create a new receiving address: